About Lewis County

 Sheriff & Law Enforcement

-The Lewis County Sheriff's Office is responsible for maintaining law and order within the county.
-It provides law enforcement services to the unincorporated areas and operates the county jail.
-The office handles the processing of arrests and maintains criminal records for the county.
-The Sheriff's Office is also involved in community programs aimed at crime prevention and public safety education.
+Lewis County Sheriff's Office is responsible for maintaining law and order within Lewis County.
+It provides law enforcement services to the unincorporated areas and operates Lewis County jail.
+The office handles the processing of arrests and maintains criminal records for Lewis County.
 Notable divisions within the office include patrol, investigations, and a dedicated team for managing the jail facility.

 Police Departments

-In addition to the Lewis County Sheriff's Office, law enforcement in the county includes municipal police departments such as the Kamiah Police Department.
-These agencies are responsible for policing their respective jurisdictions, handling local crime, and ensuring public safety.
-The Sheriff's Office and city police departments coordinate on major investigations and emergencies, sharing resources and information to effectively manage law enforcement challenges.
-Each agency plays a vital role in maintaining peace and order within Lewis County.
+In addition to Lewis County Sheriff's Office, law enforcement in Lewis County includes municipal police departments such as the Kamiah Police Department.
+These agencies are responsible for policing their respective jurisdictions, handling local crime, and making sure of public safety.
+Each agency is part of maintaining peace and order within Lewis County.

 Law Enforcement & Arrests

-Law enforcement in Lewis County, Idaho is primarily provided by the Lewis County Sheriff's Office, headquartered at 510 Oak Street in Nezperce, Idaho 83543.
-The Sheriff's Office can be reached at (208) 937-2323 and maintains jurisdiction throughout the unincorporated areas of the county, providing patrol services, criminal investigations, civil process service, and operation of the county detention facility.
-The Lewis County Jail, located adjacent to the courthouse, houses pre-trial detainees and sentenced misdemeanor offenders.
+Law enforcement in Lewis County, Idaho is primarily provided by Lewis County Sheriff's Office, Idaho 83543.
+Lewis County Jail, located adjacent to the courthouse, houses pre-trial detainees and sentenced misdemeanor offenders.

 - Citizens may submit written public records requests to the Sheriff's Office for arrest logs, incident reports, and booking information, though some investigative records may be exempt during active investigations.